 Station layout: It is vast and one of the biggest in China.
 So before you go, get familiar with these simple details:

-Third floor Luggage Storage Office: You can store luggage in the left luggage offices in the waiting room.
+Luggage storage office: You can store luggage in the left luggage offices in the waiting room.
 There is an office in Waiting Area A close to the Business Class Waiting Room and another at Waiting Area B close to the Special Waiting Area.
-The charge is about 5 to 20 RMB per bag per day.
+The charge is about RMB 5 to 20 per bag per day.

 Taxi or subway is the best public transport unless you are used to riding Chinese buses.
 Otherwise, you might get on the wrong bus or miss your stop.
 Guangzhou has four train stations, and each has bullet train lines.
 Be sure about which one you are going to and explain it to your driver clearly.